-For example, a project that remediates legacy soil pollution on a site, where the remediation is required prior to construction on that site, could provide benefits to a disadvantaged community downstream that had previously been subject to leaking by reducing or eliminating the leakage of soil pollution into the river.
+For example, a project slated to be built on a riverfront site contaminated with legacy soil pollution may be required to remediate the soil prior to construction on that site; this remediation could provide benefits to a disadvantaged community downstream that had previously been exposed to pollutants leached from the soil by reducing pollution levels and limiting leaching into the river.
 Applicants could also partner with a nearby worker training program to train workers for the project that serves individuals from disadvantaged communities.

 There is no singular process for generating plans related to EEJ, and successful plans will iterate and evolve throughout project phases and in response to stakeholder input and needs.
-For the CBP, there are two subsections requested to address energy and environmental justice in your project.
+For the CBP, there are two subsections requested to address energy and environmental justice in the project.
 Together, these two parts make up the Justice40 Initiative section of the CBP:

-Assessment (subsection 1): The first step is an Assessment of your project - which can reference assessments in other parts of the CBP.
+Assessment (subsection 1): The first step is an Assessment of the project - which can reference assessments in other parts of the CBP.
 At the center of the Assessment are impacts, which can be experienced by groups as potentially positive ("benefits"), neutral or ambiguous ("neutral/uncertain impacts"), or negative ("negative impacts").
 Applicants are encouraged to report all anticipated impacts inclusive of benefits, neutral/uncertain impacts, and negative impacts.
 Energy and environmental justice involves, in part, examining how these potential impacts are distributed among different groups of people.
 Core elements of the Assessment include evaluations of impacted communities/groups, identification of impacts and where they flow, and assessment of information gaps.

-Implementation Strategy (subsection 2): Using the information from your assessment, applicants should develop an Implementation Strategy that outlines concrete steps the project will take to implement energy and environmental justice efforts, advance beneficial outcomes, and minimize negative impacts.
+Implementation Strategy (subsection 2): Using the information from the Assessment, applicants should develop an Implementation Strategy that outlines concrete steps the project will take to implement energy and environmental justice efforts, advance beneficial outcomes, and minimize negative impacts.
 Core elements of the Implementation Strategy include milestones to maximize benefits, minimize negative impacts, and measure, track, and report project impacts and benefits; an assessment of the barriers to realizing benefits and minimizing negative impacts; and a resource summary.